Welcome to MusicDayz

 Read More

-On their Unforgettable Fire tour, U2 play at The Memorial Coliseum, Jacksonville, Florida, USA.
+On their Unforgettable Fire tour, U2 play at The University Of Illinois Pavilion, Chicago, Illinois, USA, supported by Red Rockers.

 Read More

-On the seventh leg of their 360 Degree Tour, U2 play at Canad Inns Stadium, Winnipeg, Ontario, Canada, supported by The Fray.
+On the seventh leg of their 360 Degree Tour, U2 play at Oakland-Alameda County Coliseum, Oakland, California, USA, supported by Lenny Kravitz.

 In an interview published today by entertainment media outlet Vulture, Eryka Badu claims that she can see the "good" in Adolf Hitler and other controversial figures, including Nation of Islam leader Louis Farrakhan.
 Her comment swiftly draws criticism from Anti-Defamation League chief Johnathan Greenblatt who calls on her to issue an immediate publiuc apology.